AAlexmc/Sales-Location/README.md

 Step 3: Generate the Database

-First, run the DataBaseGenerator.py script to create the database.
-This script will generate purchase histories for 200 individuals over 6 years for each of the 4 communities.
+First, run the DataBaseGenerator.py script to create the database or use the pre-generated DataBase.csv.
+This script will generate purchase histories for 100 individuals over 6 years for each of the 4 communities.
 Once the .csv file is generated, save it.
 Step 4: Run the Sales-Location Script

 Next, execute the Sales-Location.py script.
 This will open a web browser and redirect you to an HTML page.
 Follow these steps: